-  - Consider what changes may be made to your business processes.
+- Talk to your employer about changes in your business processes.
 For example, what will be the process for authorising agreements prepared by Assistant Agents?
 Are there new business processes for trust accounts?

 - Check your business cards and promotional material to make sure your job title is accurate.

 - Get familiar with the revised Rules of Conduct and Supervision Guidelines. (in force from 23 March 2020)